Hair Wash Instructions

 Another tip to help speed up the “detox” process is to leave the mud on the hair for 30-60 minutes as a mud mask for the hair and then rinse it well.
 “Baking” the mud mask while sitting in the sun for 15-20 minutes can increase the absorption of the mud.

-For a special once or twice per month scalp treatment for those with dry or damaged hair or dry or irritated scalps, use our organic oils and butters.
-Gently warm a teaspoon or two of one of our body oils in a glass container set into a container of hot water.
+For a special once or twice per month scalp treatment for those with dry or damaged hair or dry or irritated scalps, use our Super Emollient Moisturizers or our Moisture Cream.
+Gently warm a teaspoon or two of one of our Super Emollient Moisturizers in a glass container set into a container of hot water.
 Do not heat the oil on a stovetop or in a microwave or over an open flame!
-When the oil is just warm enough that it feels comfortable to touch, massage it into your scalp and hair.
+When the Super Emollient Moisturizer is just warm enough that it feels comfortable to touch, massage it into your scalp and hair.
 Wrap your head in a hot towel and relax for 15-30 minutes, then wash your hair with one of our Body Washes, washing twice and rinsing with plain water first, followed by a dilute vinegar rinse. (see above.)
 You might even add a 5 to 15 minute mud mask using one of the Pure Earth Hair Wash “flavors” if you’d like.
 Then just rinse well and style your hair as usual.

 The bottom line: If you have chemically treated your hair, you should plan to use the Pure Earth Hair Wash for three to four weeks in order to completely detox the hair and remove polymer buildup.
-If you intend to continue using chemical treatments for your hair, you will probably not be happy with the look of your hair when it is cleaned with the clay cleanser and finally free from the synthetic plastic coating agents.
-Chemically damaged hair without plastic coating agents may appear to look darker because the hair is roughened and will not be shiny and reflect light.
+If you intend to continue using chemical treatments for your hair, you should note that when your hair is cleaned with the clay cleanser and finally free from the synthetic plastic coating agents, you may find that you need a bit more moisturizing.
+Chemically damaged hair without plastic coating agents may appear to look darker because the hair is roughened and will not be as shiny and reflect the light the way that non-chemically altered hair behaves.
 Damaged hair can also look straw-like and feel rough to the touch.
 Damaged hair tends to tangle much more easily and is weakened because of the chemical’s erosion to the cuticle leaving it more susceptible to breakage.

 I’m not ready to go gray.

 Since henna is not a true permanent dye, it gradually washes out over 4-10 weeks without leaving “roots.”
 Top hair specialists recommend varying the color/shade of henna from time to time to create a natural look with subtle variations in the hair.
 Henna can also be applied using the hair “painting” or streaking/highlighting techniques used by chemical hair colorists.
 Most henna coloring manufacturers recommend waiting approximately 4-6 weeks after using a chemical hair dye before using henna and to be sure to do a lock test first.
 (It’s a good idea for everyone to do the lock test first to determine the hue and how long to leave the henna on your hair.)
-In general, for deep color penetration, henna must stay on the hair much longer than chemical dyes—it’s gentler.
+In general, for deep color penetration, henna must stay on the hair longer than chemical dyes because it’s gentler dye.

 Read the ingredients on any henna hair coloring product to be sure that the product does not contain any synthetic chemical ingredients.
 If you cannot find a pure 100% henna locally, contact us to learn about the henna that we offer in our retail store.